Connect Claude Desktop

 - Claude Desktop — Settings → Connectors → ggui → Disconnect.
 Drops the cached token locally; the underlying API key on the ggui side is unaffected.

-- console.ggui.ai — find the key labelled
+- console.ggui.ai — on the home page, find the key labelled

-Claude Desktop(or whatever your client called itself) on the home page and click Revoke.
+Claude Desktop(or whatever the client called itself) and click Revoke.
 The next request from any client holding that token returns401.

 Other clients